 Those cells that do not meet the stability requirements (> 1 % change per year in short circuit current) shall be discarded as reference cells.

-Sun simulator calibration and maintenance
+Solar simulator calibration and maintenance

-Sun simulator calibration
+Solar simulator calibration

 ECSS-E-ST-20-08_0090851

-The irradiance in the test plane shall be adjusted to the AM0 equivalent intensity by means of an SWS for single junction solar cells with a deviation from the calibrated short-circuit current of the SWS not be higher than 1 %.
+The irradiance in the test plane shall be adjusted to the AM0 equivalent intensity by means of an SWS for single junction solar cells with a deviation from the calibrated short-circuit current of the SWS, including the applicable spectral mismatch factor in accordance with IEC 60904-7, not be higher than 1 %.

 ECSS-E-ST-20-08_0090852

-For multi-junction solar cells, the irradiance in the test plane shall be adjusted to AM0 equivalent conditions for each component cell with a maximum allowable deviation of 1 % in the calibrated short-circuit current of each SWS component cell.
+For multi-junction solar cells, the irradiance in the test plane shall be adjusted to AM0 equivalent conditions for each component cell with a maximum allowable deviation of 1 % in the calibrated short-circuit current of each SWS component cell, including the applicable spectral mismatch factor in accordance with IEC 60904-7.

 ECSS-E-ST-20-08_0090853